Azure-Samples/contoso-creative-writer/README.md

     azd up
     ```

-    This project uses `gpt-35-turbo-0613`, `gpt-4-1106-Preview` and `gpt-4-0613`which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
-For this project we recommend France Central.

-5. Install the necessary Python packages:

-    ```
-    src/api
-    pip install -r requirements.txt
-    ```
+    You will be prompted to select some details about your deployed resources, including location.
+As a reminder we recommend EAST US 2 as the region for this project.
+    Once the deployment is complete you should be able to scroll up in your terminal and see the url that the app has been deployed to.
+It should look similar to this
+    `Ingress Updated.
+Access your app at https://env-name.codespacesname.eastus2.azurecontainerapps.io/`.
+Navigate to the link to try out the app straight away!

-Once the above steps are completed you can jump straight to [testing the sample](#testing-the-sample).
+5. Once the above steps are completed you can [test the sample](#testing-the-sample).

 ### VS Code Dev Containers